 - Provide an open and landscaped garden setting with substantial front and rear setbacks, deep planted canopy trees and permeable surfaces.
-High quality landscaping that prioritises greenery and softens the built form is strongly encouraged. - Minimise basement footprints within the front and rear setbacks to prioritise deep planting in these areas.
+High quality landscaping that prioritises greenery and softens the built form is strongly encouraged. - > Minimise basement footprints within the front and rear setbacks to prioritise deep planting in these areas.
 By prioritising front and rear setbacks, side setbacks may be limited on small sites.
-In these areas incorporate planting on structures or narrow trees with limited canopy widths to soften the built form. - > Tree planting recommendation: provide a minimum of one advanced canopy tree for every 8 metres of boundary at the front and rear; and I tree per ground floor dwelling.
-The advanced canopy tree requirement under the boundary length calculation can include the I tree per ground floor dwelling requirement.
+In these areas incorporate planting on structures or narrow trees with limited canopy widths to soften the built form. - Tree planting recommendation: provide a minimum of one advanced canopy tree per 8m of boundary at the front and rear; and one tree per ground floor dwelling in total (total includes advanced canopy trees).
 If the result is not a whole number, round up to the nearest whole number.
-Planting location to be site responsive.